Gustavotc/Gustavotc/README.md

 I'm a Computer Engineering student, fascinated for technology and always looks for new challenges. 💻📱

 Passionate about solving problems and self-improvement.
-Alway learning ! 👨‍💻
+Always learning ! 👨‍💻

 ### "The best way to predict the future is to create it" 🧠